codecraftingtools/codecraftingtools.github.io/_sources/workflow/workflow.rst.txt

 ------------------------------

 Primitive C++ components are implemented by suppling header and source files that provide conforming class declarations and definitions.
+The programming API is provided by `Chimps <chimps>`.

 .. highlight:: C++